How to Be an Impactful PMO Leader in 2022

 As mentioned above, one key responsibility for the PMO leader is to oversee the training and career development of the project managers that make up the PMO infrastructure.
 Is it all about project management professional (PMP) certification?
 No, not necessarily.
 While that may be important depending on the industry and whether the projects you seek are in the public or private sector, in general, you will do well to focus on acquiring experience over certification and then helping them on their career roadmap and training needs.
 A good mix of both is likely the best scenario.

-Be well connected in the organization
+PMO Leadership requires you to be well connected in the organization

 In order to get the right focus on the PMO, the PMO leader needs to be well-connected within the organization, whether they are on-site or managing project portfolios with remote teams.
 What does that really mean?
 It means you are connected with accounting to get project actuals for the projects in your PPM pipeline on a weekly basis.
 It means your PMO leader is well connected with the senior management in the organization to get quick access to funding, resources, technology – whatever is needed to keep the project and project managers moving forward toward successful delivery for each and every project customer.
 A PMO leader without the right visibility in the company will struggle.